 moreover: Grk. de, conj. to another: Grk. allos, adj. gifts: pl. of Grk. charisma.
 See verse 4 above. of healings: pl. of Grk. iama, a healing or cure.
 The word occurs only three times in the Besekh, all in this chapter ands specifically of divine healing.
 The point Paul makes is that the agent through whom the Spirit works is not the cause of the healing.
 We may properly say that healing of the body is always a gift of God.
 Both words are plural here because there are many forms of healing.
 At the same time we must note that there is no presumption from either Yeshua or the apostles that God will heal every illness.
 We know Yeshua never denied healing to anyone (except to himself on the cross) and the apostles healed many people, which has led to the conundrum of why some people for whom we pray are not healed.
 I endeavor to answer this question in my article Divine Healing.

-10 moreover to another workings of miracles; moreover to another prophecy; moreover to another discernment of spirits; to another kinds of languages; moreover to another interpretation of languages.
+10 moreover to another workings of miracles; moreover to another prophecy; moreover to another discernment of spirits; to another kinds of languages; moreover to another translation of languages.

 moreover: Grk. de, conj. to another: Grk. allos, adj. workings: pl. of Grk. energēma.
 See verse 6 above. of miracles: pl. of Grk. dunamis, having ability to perform something, used to mean either (1) ability to function effectively; power, might; or (2) exhibition of singular capability; powerful or wondrous deed, miracle.
 Either usage could apply here.
 Miracles are normally defined as extraordinary acts beyond human ability.
 The creation scientist, Dr. Henry Morris, offers the helpful distinction between creation miracles, which he calls Grade A miracles, that require setting aside the laws of science, and providential miracles, or Grade B, that intervene in and manipulate existing natural processes (BBMS 81f).
 By definition only God can perform creation miracles.
 Dr. Morris classifies most of the healing miracles of Yeshua as Grade B, because the normal process of healing was greatly accelerated.
 Only a small number of his healing miracles could be considered Grade A, such as the resurrection of Lazarus (John 11:43f).